ADT Marketing Part 2: EVP & CMO DeLu Jackson on Customer Experience, Insights and Attribution

 As you can imagine, some customers come in and they’re in and they’re out.
 They know what they want, they feel great, and they’re gone.
 A number of customers still have a lot of questions.
 They want to make sure that they’re making a very good decision here.
 So our goal is to make that as seamless and easy as possible across the organization.
 And because so much of it starts here, with what they initially see and call about or contact us about, we want that flow to be as seamless as possible.

-CM: You’ve shifted from marketing for CPG brands to working with a brand like a ADT.
+CM: You’ve shifted from marketing for CPG brands to working with a security brand.
 What did you take from your previous roles that you use today?

 DJ: I’ve had a magical career journey across the customer basket of goods—everything from consulting and banking and financial services to automotive, and then QSR restaurants.
 And I always say: It’s the same consumer… Moving on to security, I’ve been fortunate to learn a lot about consumer behavior across these different categories to understand what it is people want to protect and connect.
 It includes vehicles and things that they purchase.
 Those purchases fit the size of their homes and the neighborhoods and the geographies they live in.
 It tells us a lot about what those needs and circumstances are.

-DJ: The team does a great job with that and understanding the impact, particularly in the marketing and in sales area, we focused on something.
-We partnered with one of our leading agencies called the Inclusion Experience.
+DJ: The team does a great job with understanding the impact, particularly in the marketing and sales area.
+We focused on something: We partnered with one of our leading agencies called the Inclusion Experience.
 It’s a consistent process we use to make it our every day.
-So, representation our every day.
+So, representation [in] every day.
 If you see our creative, you’ll see it in our every work, that we believe everyone deserves to feel safe.
 In segmented or targeted circumstances, you’ll see people of many different situations and understanding what safety means for them.

 It’s been really exciting to see our team go to market with that literally every day—the mosaic of our work in all the different situations, from health to renters to different communities to veterans.
 We want to demonstrate that safety is important for everyone, and that’s powerful for a brand that has this type of presence and this type of longevity.
 You talk about innovation and how we win for the next 150 years.
 It’s recognizing as those needs evolve, that we are right there and we have solutions that take care of that.

-CM: Lastly, what are the main marketing challenges for the company in your particular vertical?
+CM: What are the main marketing challenges for ADT, in your particular vertical?
 And how are you addressing them?

 CM: Do younger consumers perceive security differently than older generations?